12Starlight/React-Redux/W13D5/jbuilder_intro/questions.md

 &nbsp;

 What are some jbuilder methods we can use and how do they change our json respones?
->Answer: <kbd>jbuilder.extract!</kbd> which lets us extract attributes from an instance directly and <kbd>json.set!</kbd> which allows to set keys that need to be evaluated first.
+>Answer: <kbd>jbuilder.extract!</kbd> which lets us extract attributes from an instance directly and <kbd>json.set!</kbd> which allows us to set keys that need to be evaluated first.

 &nbsp;